thinkshout/commerce_iats/README.txt

 ## Features
 * Provides payment methods that utilize the iATS PHP API Wrapper
-* Enables the use of iATS Customer Codes with the [Commerce Card on File](https://drupal.org/project/commerce_cardonfile) module
+* Sub-module Commerce iATS Card on File enables the use of iATS Customer Codes with the [Commerce Card on File](https://drupal.org/project/commerce_cardonfile) module

 ## Requirements